heber-silva/CKA-Obsidian-Vault/Security/Hardening Guide - Authentication Mechanisms.md

 ## OpenID Connect token authentication[](https://kubernetes.io/docs/concepts/security/hardening-guide/authentication-mechanisms/#openid-connect-token-authentication)

-Kubernetes supports integrating external authentication services with the Kubernetes API using [OpenID Connect (OIDC)](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
+Kubernetes supports integrating external authentication services with the Kubernetes API using [](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
 There is a wide variety of software that can be used to integrate Kubernetes with an identity provider.
 However, when using OIDC authentication for Kubernetes, it is important to consider the following hardening measures:

 - The software installed in the cluster to support OIDC authentication should be isolated from general workloads as it will run with high privileges.
 - Some Kubernetes managed services are limited in the OIDC providers that can be used.